TanayDeo24/MedAgent/README.md

 # MedAgent - Autonomous Drug Discovery Research Assistant

-**Day 1: API Tool Wrappers** ✅ | **Day 2 - Phase 1: Agent Foundation** ✅ | **Day 2 - Phase 2: Autonomous Reasoning** ✅
+**Day 1: API Tool Wrappers** ✅

-MedAgent is a **fully autonomous** AI-powered drug discovery research assistant that leverages agentic AI to help researchers explore scientific literature, clinical trials, and chemical databases.
-This is a real agentic AI system with self-directed learning, not just a wrapper around an LLM.
+MedAgent is an autonomous AI-powered drug discovery research assistant that leverages agentic AI to help researchers explore scientific literature, clinical trials, and chemical databases.
+This is a real agentic AI system, not just a wrapper around an LLM.

 ## 🎯 What is MedAgent?